The-Mikest-Mike/CI-CD-Pipeline-Configuration-Manager-YAML/README.md

 # CI-CD-Pipeline-Configuration-Manager-YAML

-Simplify and automate the setup of CI/CD pipelines using GitHub Actions Allows you to define build, test, and deploy stages using a single YAML configuration file, making it easy to replicate and manage pipelines across multiple projects.
+Simplify and automate the setup of CI/CD pipelines using GitHub Actions.
+Allows you to define build, test, and deploy stages using a single YAML configuration file, making it easy to replicate and manage pipelines across multiple projects.

 ## Features